apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Shohei Ohtani receives standing ovation after reaching 50-50, then reaches 52-52**
+**Top Hezbollah commander among 14 killed in Israeli strike on Beirut**

-You can read more about it [here](https://sports.yahoo.com/shohei-ohtani-receives-standing-ovation-after-reaching-50-50-then-reaches-52-52-035341563.html).
+You can read more about it [here](https://www.reuters.com/world/middle-east/un-peacekeepers-lebanon-urge-de-escalation-after-heavy-airstrikes-2024-09-20/).

 ## Requirements
 - Python 3.8